Medications

 Disposal of Pill Bottles

 Translucent orange prescription bottles can be donated to organizations for reuse.
-Locally, MedWish International will accept Rx bottles that are empty and clean with labels and adhesives removed.
-Consider donating to an animal shelter or use a mailback program through Matthew 25 Ministries.
-Bottles that held prescription medications should be empty, clean and dry before donating.
+Locally, MedWish International and Upcycle Parts Shop will accept empty and clean Rx bottles with labels and adhesives removed.
+Call ahead to ensure that empty bottles are currently being accepted.
+Consider donating to an animal shelter or use a mail-back program through Matthew 25 Ministries.
+Bottles that hold prescription medications should be empty, clean, and dry before donating.
 Remove stickers or redact personal information on the bottle before donation or disposal.
 If prescription bottles cannot be reused, place them in the regular trash.

 Blue and green prescription bottles, typically from a veterinarian's office, should be placed in the regular trash.